Deirdre18/dumpdinners-recipe-app/README.md

 ## **Testing**

-User doesn't exit flash message - if password entered incorrect (image to be attached).
+User doesn't exit flash message - if incorrect username entered (image to be attached).
 Case sensitive, so if using uppercase letter instead of lower for password, won't be able to login.

 ## **Version Control (GitHub)**